PatienceAnono/PatienceAnono-Portfolio/README.md

 # 👋 Welcome to My Data Analyst Portfolio

-Hi, I’m **Patience Anono**, a **Data Analyst and aspiring Data Consultant** passionate about transforming raw data into meaningful insights that drive informed business decisions.
+Hi, I’m Patience Anono, a Data Analyst and Data Consultant dedicated to turning complex data into actionable insights that drive smarter business decisions.

-I specialize in **data collection, cleaning, analysis and visualization**, using tools such as **Python, SQL, Excel, Power BI and Tableau**.
+I specialize in data collection, cleaning, analysis and visualization, leveraging tools like Python, SQL, Excel, Power BI and Tableau.
-My background in **cybersecurity and data management** enables me to approach analytics with both accuracy and security awareness.
+With a strong foundation in cybersecurity and data management, I ensure my analyses are not only accurate but also secure and reliable.

 ---